-DEFRA have confirmed that they will continue to support IFCAs with the same level of "new burdens" funding for 2022-23.
-Therefore, this Authority will receive around 155K from DEFRA via local authority precept for 2022-23 but it is not yet known if this funding will continue in future.
 The Authority's budget forecast below will be kept under review and reported quarterly to the board of this Authority.
-Particular attention will be given to reducing running costs wherever possible, seeking to increase income by way of grants, vessel chartering and maintaining appropriate levels of reserves whilst building up the Renewals fund in order to purchase replacement vessels in the future.
+Particular attention will be given to reducing running costs wherever possible, seeking to increase income by way of grants, vessel chartering and maintaining appropriate levels of reserves whilst building up the Renewals fund to purchase replacement vessels in the future.

-6. Northumberland IFCA

-Summary of agreed budget estimates 2022-2023
+6. NIFCA - Summary of agreed budget estimates 2023-2024